We've had some questions lately from parents who'd like to know where to start homeschooling.

 If you're just starting out, it's helpful to check your state's homeschool regulations and see what they require.
 The state laws often sound intimidating, but generally they're quite simple to comply with.
 If you have questions about your state laws, please e-mail us.

 In many cases, homeschool families keep a homeschool portfolio, which can include homeschool records.
 Our "Homeschool Forms" page includes printable Weekly Planner Sheets, Reading Logs, and other forms for our subscribers.
-Click the "Homeschool Forms" button in the menu on our Website.
+For "Homeschool Forms" see EverythingHomeschooling.com.
 You may use the Forms if you are unschooling, deschooling, homeschooling, or eclectic-schooling.

 Go as far as your children would like to go with the activities -- and, most importantly, let them branch off into any other directions.
 That's the beauty of homeschooling -- pursuing amazing paths and new adventures sparked by one small idea.

-Do the Weekly Challenges, the Hands-On Activities, the Daily Activities, Daily Writing Prompts, Field Trips, Unit Studies -- all included on our Website and designed to provide ideas and inspiration that are interesting, enjoyable, and educational.
+Do the Weekly Challenges, the Hands-On Activities, the Daily Activities, Daily Writing Prompts, Field Trips, Unit Studies -- described on our Home page and designed to provide ideas and inspiration that are interesting, enjoyable, and educational.
 Write down the activities your children do on the Weekly Planner Sheets from our "Homeschool Forms" page.
 (Older children can write down the activities they do each day or each week, to save you time.)

 The main goal of our site is "Click and Do."
 It's simple for working parents, single parents, stay-at-home parents.
 We provide hundreds of educational activities throughout each year.